Year-Round Shelter

 Next Steps

-• Neighborhood Plan community engagement is planned for next summer with support from the shelter operator and site partners.
+• Neighborhood Plan community engagement is planned for summer & fall 2025.

 • Location